Omar Hayssam: Disappearance

 Hayssam disappeared from Romania in 2006 after a local court let him leave a prison hospital to recover at home, following surgery for colon cancer.
 It has been speculated that he left on July 12, 2006 from the Black Sea port of Midia, aboard a freight boat transporting young rams to the Middle East.

 His escape triggered the resignation of the chief prosecutor and the heads of Romanian secret services in July 2006.

 In 2006, Marie Jeanne Ion, Sorin Mişcoci, and Ovidiu Ohanesian filed a civil suit against Omar Hayssam, each one asking for €2 million in damages for the trauma caused by their captivity; on June 13, 2007, the Bucharest Appeals Court ruled in favor of the plaintiffs.

 Capture

 Omar Hayssam was captured by the Romanian special forces and handed over to the Police on July 19, 2013.
 He was immediately incarcerated at the Jilava Penitentiary to serve a 20 years sentence.
 He is currently awaiting other pending trials and civil suits.

+In the same case, Mohamad Omar, Hayssam’s brother, was sentenced to 22 years in prison, and Mihai Nasture, Hayssam’s brother-in-law, remained with a sentence of three years and four months.